 We know people have concerns about our environmental footprint and, in particular, plastic.
 We have been working to reduce our environmental impact by introducing lighter bottles into the market while increasing recycling efforts and the use of rPET in our packaging.
 You can click here to read more about our Nestlé Pure Life bottle that is made up of 100% rPET.
 Across our product portfolio, we are deeply committed to long-term sustainability.
 We have a commitment to achieve 100 percent renewable energy and are working to get there.

 Thank you for taking the time to learn a bit about us.
-I hope you will contact us and let us know what you think.
+We hope you will contact us and let us know what you think.

 * CDC, “Get the Facts: Sugar-Sweetened Beverages and Consumption,” https://www.cdc.gov/nutrition/data-statistics/sugar-sweetened-beverages-intake.html.
 Rosinger A, Herrick K, Gahche J, Park S. Sugar-sweetened beverage consumption among U.S. youth, 2011–2014.
 NCHS Data Brief.
 No 271.
 Hyattsville, MD: National Center for Health Statistics.
 2017.